 This dish of Instant Pot scalloped potatoes and leeks is perfect for a family gathering such as Thanksgiving, Christmas, or a Sunday roast dinner.
-Beautifully creamy and delicious, it’s a great side dish or a vegetarian main.
+Beautifully creamy and delicious, it’s great as a side dish or a vegetarian main.
 You can try our Nordic twist to change things up!

 Scalloped potatoes take their origins from French cooking, specifically from the ‘ gratin’ method in which a dish is baked with a browned (usually cheesy) crust on top.
 Dauphinoise potatoes or potatoes au gratin is another name you might have seen on French restaurant menus.

 I’ve adapted the classic recipe to the Instant Pot and added leeks and a little Nordic touch.
 In Sweden, creamy baked potatoes are often made with a few anchovies for that unbeatable umami or savoury flavour.
 I tried it when a friend brought a dish to a Christmas potluck lunch.
 I was surprised by how well the anchovies worked without giving the potatoes any overpowering, fishy taste.

 In this recipe, I only used 2 finely diced anchovies for a little hint of that salty flavour, but feel free to leave them out for a vegetarian version or if you’re really against anchovies.
 We thought they improved the dish and you can’t really see them, but we’ll leave it up to you.

 The recipe has two stages: Part 1 happens inside the Instant Pot and takes a lot less time than a regular oven-baked potatoes au gratin.
 But, once the dish is almost cooked, we move on to Part 2 and transfer the contents to a casserole dish to get that classic grilled cheese finish in the oven.
 You will find the full recipe ingredients, instructions and nutrition breakdown in a recipe card below but here are some handy step-by-step photos to guide you along.